dedis/cothority/ocs/CLI.md

 ## Reading the file from the skipchain

-Reading a file from the skipchain is a two-step process, but `ocsmgr` does both steps with one call:
+Reading a file from the skipchain is a two-step process, but `ocs` does both steps with one call:

 1. send a read-request to the skipchain